Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Introduction

 \section{Introduction}

-Shannon, in his seminal paper \cite{shannon56}, proved that feedback does not improve the capacity of the point-to-point channel.
-However, Ozarow showed that channel output feedback to both the transmitters in the Gaussian multiple-access channel \cite{ozarowmac} and channel output feedback from both the receivers in the broadcast channel \cite{ozarowbc} enlarge the capacity region.
-It was later found by Carleial in \cite{carleial} that in a two-user multiple-access channel, feedback link to one of the transmitters is redundant and the same capacity region can be obtained with one feedback link rather than two feedback links.
-Similarly for a two-user broadcast channel, Bhaskaran proved that feedback from one of the receivers can also improve the capacity region of the broadcast channel \cite{bhaskaran}.

-The increasing demand of bandwidth, smaller cell sizes and frequency re-use factor of one is pushing cellular communication to the interference limited zone.
-A two-user interference channel is a good starting point for understanding the limits of performance of the interference limited communication \cite{etkin,araja,sason}.
-Feedback in interference channels have been considered in order to achieve a possible improvement in data rates.
-A large body of work on interference channels \cite{kramer02,kramer04,gast06,jiang07,tuninetti} explores feedback strategies, where each receiver sends channel output feedback to its own transmitter.
-Recent work \cite{suh-2009} and \cite{suh-allerton} analyze the capacity region of the two-user deterministic (no noise) interference channel with each of the receivers sending channel output feedback to its own transmitter.
-Concurrent with our work, the authors of \cite{alireza} have investigated the capacity region of the feedback model with each receiver sending a rate limited feedback to its own transmitter.
+The two-user interference channel has been studied in the literature since 1970's to understand one of the main performance limits of multiuser communication networks~\cite{car,sato78,sato,costa82,costa85,sason,etkin}.
+Feedback in interference channels has been considered in order to achieve a possible improvement in data rates.
+A large body of work on interference channels \cite{kramer02,kramer04,gast06,jiang07} explores feedback strategies, where each receiver sends channel output feedback to its own transmitter.
+More generalized form of feedback in a two-user interference channel is considered in \cite{tunita,tunout,tuninetti-sc,tuninetti}.
+Recent work in \cite{suh2009,suh-allerton} particularly analyzes the capacity region of two-user deterministic and Gaussian interference channels, where each of the receivers send channel output feedback to its own transmitter.
+The authors of \cite{alireza} consider the case of rate limited channel output feedback and investigate its capacity region, where each user feeds back to its own transmitter.